jh2n-sc/chess_ansi_C/README.md

 ## Issues

-I still don't know what issue is there but maybe some other time??
+I still don't know what issue is there but maybe some other time?

 ## How it works